-"North Korea's nuclear development attempt will never be tolerated," Roh told a dinner party at a Seoul hotel.
-"However, the problem should be resolved through dialogue and diplomatic means in a peaceful manner."
-The nuclear dispute gathered pace in October, when U.S. officials said North Korea admitted having a covert nuclear program.
-Washington and its allies suspended fuel shipments, and the North retaliated by expelling U.N. monitors, restarting frozen nuclear facilities and withdrawing from the Nuclear Nonproliferation Treaty.
-WORLD NEWS BRIEFS North Korean provocations.

-U.S. spy plane aids in Iraq inspections: Iraq allowed another flight by an American U-2 spy plane Thursday as President Saddam Hussein's government sought to convince the world that it is cooperating with U.N. weapons inspectors.
-In New York, a U.N. spokesman said Baghdad had also submitted a list of people reportedly involved in the destruction of banned weapons - fulfilling a key Butterflies rebound after harsh winter:
+'North Korea's nuclear development attempt will never be tolerated," Roh told a dinner party at a Seoul hotel.
+"However, the problem should be resolved through dialogue and diplomatic means in a peaceful The nuclear dispute gathered pace in October, when U.S. officials said North Korea admitted having a covert nuclear program.
+Washington and its allies suspended fuel shipments, and the North retaliated by expelling U.N. monitors, restarting frozen nuclear facilities and withdrawing from the United States imposes sanctions on the rent situation on the Korean North Korea and called for a peaceful Nuclear Nonproliferation Treaty WORLD NEWS BRIEFS U.S. spy plane aids in Iraq inspections: Iraq allowed another flight by an American U-2 spy plane Thursday as President Saddam Hussein's government sought to convince the world that it is cooperating with U.N. weapons inspectors.
+In New York, a U.N. spokesman said Baghdad had also submitted a list of people reportedly involved in the destruction of banned weapons - fulfilling a key demand by chief weapons inspector Hans Blix.
+Butterflies rebound after harsh winter: